San Jose Living - By Miranda Abbott Wittman

 Rent is a lot lower in San Jose and the surrounding suburbs.
 Although they aren’t as convenient as rentals in Coco which are fully furnished, comfortable three-bedroom homes or Condos are around $750/month, a two-bedroom $500.
 We specialize in renting and selling in Concasa, a large development in San Rafael de Alajuela.
 Which is one of the first neighborhoods we lived in and was the perfect place to land and figured out what part of the city I wanted to explore next.

-Although our country of choice did not change, our long term goals certainly have.
+Although our country of choice did not change, our long-term goals certainly have.
 We kept our property in Playas del Coco, are currently building our dream beach home.
-We are excited about the future with a fantastic city lifestyle, and wonderful beach getaway where I can still visit friends and enjoy the best of the beach that I of course still miss at times.
+We are excited about the future with a fantastic city lifestyle, and wonderful beach getaways where I can still visit friends and enjoy the best of the beach that I of course still miss at times.

 If you’d like to know more about San Jose and the surrounding suburbs, please send us an email and follow our blogs.
 I’ll be sharing more about family activities and schools in coming blogs.